-Figures 3-7 (a) and 3-7 (b) show a typical overhead single-phase 120/240-volt 3-wire service arrangement.
+Figures 3-7 (a) and 3-7 (b) Shows a typical overhead single-phase 120/240-volt 3-wire service arrangement.
 See Table 3-3 for overhead line clearances and separations.

+Table 3-3

-Table 3-3 Service Drop Clearance Requirements (Minimum Clearance at Maximum Load and Temperature)
+Service Drop Clearance Requirements

+(Minimum Clearance at Maximum Load and Temperature)

-- 1. In general, service conductors must maintain 8' over roofs.
+- 1. In general, service conductors must maintain 8 feet over roofs.
 (NEC 230.24 (A)) - 2.
-Where the voltage between conductors does not exceed 300, a reduction in clearance above only the overhanging portions of the roof to not less than 450 mm (18 in.) shall be permitted if (1) not more than 1.8 m (6 ft.) of overhead service conductors, 1.2 m (4ft.) horizontally, pass above the roof overhang, and (2) they are terminated at a through-the-roof raceway or approved support.
+Where the voltage between conductors does not exceed 300 volts, a reduction in clearance above only the overhanging portions of the roof to not less than 18 inches shall be permitted if (1) not more than 6 feet of overhead service conductors, 4 feet horizontally, pass above the roof overhang, and (2) they are terminated at a through-the-roof raceway or approved support.
 (NEC 230.24 (A) Exception #3) - 3.
-Where the voltage between conductors does not exceed 300 and the roof has a slope of 100 mm in 300 mm (4 in. in 12 in.) or greater, a reduction in clearance to 900 mm (3 ft.) shall be permitted.
+Where the voltage between conductors does not exceed 300 volts and the roof has a slope of 4 inches in 12 inches or greater, a reduction in clearance to 3 feet shall be permitted.
 (NEC 230.24 (A) Exception #2) - 4.
-The drip loop and service conductor must have at least a 3' separation in any direction from windows, doors, porches or similar structures.
+The drip loop and service conductor must have at least a 3 feet separation in any direction from windows, doors, porches or similar structures.
 An exception is granted for a window that does not open or the top edge of a window. - 5.
-The drip loop and service conductor shall have a separation of at least 12" to any communication circuits. - 6.
+The drip loop and service conductor shall have a separation of at least 12 inch to any communication circuits. - 6.
 Communication, telephone, cable TV, and customer-owned cables shall not be attached to the service mast.
 (NEC 230.28) - 7.
-The service entrance conductor shall not extend more than 8' of service entrance cable or raceway into the building. - 8.
+Raceways containing service conductors or cables, or service entrance cable not contained within a raceway, may not extend longer than 8 feet into a building to the service disconnect or the first service disconnect of a group disconnects as permitted by NEC230.71 - 8.
 The customer's neutral conductor shall be identified by white tape, white insulation, white paint, or other techniques permitted by NEC Article 200. - 9.
-An overhead service may be attached to a customer-owned pole or post provided that the pole or post is treated with a wood preservative, is back-guyed, and the pole/post has a minimum of a 5" diameter top. - 10.
-The customer is responsible to provide and install an insulated attachment point either located on the service mast or a screw knob that will support the utility's service conductors. - 11.
-No portion of the service mast pipe, except the portion extending through the roof eve/overhang, shall be covered.
+An overhead service may be attached to a customer-owned pole or post provided that the pole or post is treated with a wood preservative, is back-guyed, and the pole/post has a minimum of a 5 inch diameter top. - 10.
+The customer is responsible to provide and install an insulated attachment point either located on the service mast or a screw knob that will support MU's service conductors. - 11.
+No portion of the service mast pipe, except the portion extending through the roof eve/overhang, should be covered.